Skip to Content

 Easy Lamb Madras Curry Fakeaway

-Lamb Madras, a fiery yet fragrant recipe inspired by an ever-popular British Indian restaurant classic, this version is both easy & delicious.
+Lamb Madras, a fiery yet fragrant recipe inspired by an ever-popular British Indian restaurant classic, my version is both easy and delicious.

 Overhead lamb madras curry fakeaway served with homemade chapatis.